A structure theorem for homology 4-manifolds with $g_2\leq 5$: 4-dimensional Homology Manifolds with

 Let $C$ be a cycle of length $n\geq 4$.
-Since $\lk u$ has at most two missing edges that are present in $\D$ and $\{w,s_1,\dots,s_m\}\subseteq V(\{e_1,e_2\})$, there is at least one vertex in the cycle $C$ that is not incident to $e_i$'s.
-Hence the result follows from similar arguments as in Lemma \ref{d=4, g2(lku=2), d(u)>=8, one missing edge}.
+Since $\lk u$ has at most two missing edges that are present in $\D$, and $\{w,s_1,\dots,s_m\}\subseteq V(\{e_1,e_2\})$, there is at least one vertex in the cycle $C$ that is not incident to the edges $e_i$, $1\leq i\leq 2$.
+Hence, the result follows from similar arguments as in Lemma \ref{d=4, g2(lku=2), d(u)>=8, one missing edge}.

 \vst \textbf{Case 2:} Let $K$ be prime.
-Then $K=C\star\p(pqc)$, where $C$ is a cycle of length $n\geq 3$.
-Since two missing edges are there in $\lk u$ that are present in $\D$, we have $n\geq 4$.
-If some vertex, say $z$ of $C$ is not incident to a missing edge $e_i$, then by the same arguments as in Lemma \ref{d=4, g2(lku=2), d(u)>=8, one missing edge}, $(u,z)$ satisfies the link condition.
+Then $K=C\star\p(pqc)$, where $C$ is a cycle of length $n\geq 4$.
+If there is a vertex $z$ in $C$ that is not incident to a missing edge $e_i$, then by the same arguments as in Lemma \ref{d=4, g2(lku=2), d(u)>=8, one missing edge}, $(u,z)$ satisfies the link condition.
 Now, suppose each vertex of $C$ is incident to at least one missing edge.
-Then $n=4$ and $w$ is not incident to any $e_i$'s.
+Then $n=4$ and $w$ is not incident to the edges $e_i$, $1\leq i\leq 2$.
 Let $C=C(a,b,d,t)$.
-If the central vertex of $\s^2$ belongs to $C$, then the pair $(u,w)$ satisfies the link condition trivially.
+If the central vertex of $\t^2$ belongs to $C$, then the pair $(u,w)$ satisfies the link condition trivially.